ibm-cloud-docs/openshift/rovs-getting-started.md

    :   Recommended.
 Provides persistent storage for VMs.
 Configured with default settings.

    **File Storage for VPC**
-   :   Alternative to ODF.
+   :   **Beta**: Alternative to ODF.
 Provides file storage backed by VPC infrastructure.
+File Storage for VPC support is available as a beta feature.

    You must select at least one storage option (ODF or File Storage for VPC).
    {: important}